miku0129/prj_pansernature_client/README.md

 ## Motivation
 Archiving the articles of **Michel PROVOST** so that everyone can access his discoveries.

-Michel PROVOST (1943-2025) was a influential practitioner of natural farming.
+Michel PROVOST (1943-2025) was an influential practitioner of natural farming.
 He was a president of Panther Nature and published books with his passion for natural farming.

 ## Features